"Do what you do best, and outsource the rest" - Peter Drucker

 Nearshore outsourcing involves partnering with companies within similar time zones.
 When applied to North America, this mainly involves working with countries from Latin America, which has evolved to become a top outsourcing destination for the US market.

 The appeal of this model is that it provides you with the combined benefits of onshore and offshore outsourcing:

 As we’ve seen so far, each of the three models has its pros and cons.
 To choose the right outsourcing model for your specific needs, focus on establishing your priorities:

-- Price: If your main goal is getting the lowest rates available, offshore might be the ideal model for you, as long as your project requires minimal communication between teams.
+Price: If your main goal is to hire developers at the lowest rates available, offshore might be the ideal model for you, as long as your project requires minimal communication between teams.

 The right outsourcing partner can help your business grow while reducing risks and be more efficient in your delivery.
 We hope this guide has provided some clarity on the different models you can choose from.
-And if you’re looking for a nearshore development team to be your go-to partner, feel free to get in touch to meet our team and discuss your business goals.
+And if you’re looking to hire developers via a partner to scale your business, get in touch to meet our team and discuss your upcoming goals.